 Many people, like me, suffer from an inability to visualising very large numbers.
 I read ‘2 hundred million miles’ and I can’t really imagine that distance.
 Planning for such space missions, stops being about our normal physical reality and move into pure mathematics.
 How else could it all work?
 Listen to today’s lesson to find out more.

 Well, as interesting as these things are, they are not why we are here today, today we are going to practice English listening comprehension.
 Just sit back and enjoy the simple way of improving your English fluency.
 All you have to do is listen and learn.
-Listen to this English lesson several times, remember to monitor what you understand without having to look up words, and remember to spend time being conscious of the vocabulary you remember.
+Listen to this English podcast lesson several times, remember to monitor what you do and don't understand without having to look up words, and remember to spend time being conscious of the vocabulary you remember.

 There are no passengers on spaceship earth.
 We are all crew.

 You need to keep repeat listening so you can train your brain to identify the English language sounds, the cadence of the language.
 Your brain will recognise the repeated information and automatically see it as more important (because you keep repeating it) and your brain will store the information in longer term memory.
 Which is exactly where you want it for automatic language recall and improving your English fluency?